-Hometown Equity Mortgage is an FHA approved lender and has successfully arranged FHA loans for borrowers in St. Charles County and throughout Missouri, Kansas, Illinois, Wisconsin, Florida and California.
+Hometown Equity Mortgage is an FHA approved lender and has successfully arranged these loans for borrowers in St. Charles County and throughout Missouri, Kansas, Illinois, Wisconsin, Florida and California.
 In the housing market turndown, FHA home loans have become one of the most popular options.

 We’re trusted, experienced and here to help you through a smooth home buying process.
-Contact us today to get more information on how you may qualify for an FHA home loan.
+Contact us today to get more information on how you may qualify for a home loan.

 What is an FHA loan?